vbalasu/lambda-docker/README.md

-# databricks-sql-query
+# lambda-docker

-Lambda function to query Databricks SQL.

-This function uses databricks-sql-connector to connect to a running Databricks SQL endpoint, submit a SQL query and fetch the results.

-IMPORTANT LIMITATION: Note that this function will not on functions that are behind a network firewall.

-Since the databricks-sql-connector library is too large for a traditional chalice/lambda application, it is deployed using a docker container.
+Boilerplate project containing build and deployment scripts for a Python docker container image launched to AWS Lambda.
+This includes the steps to build and upload the image to ECR and create/update a Lambda function based on it.

+Note that this supersedes the [lambda-container](https://github.com/vbalasu/lambda-container) template.

+IMPORTANT NOTE: You must build the docker image on a Linux machine.
+If you build it on a Mac with an M1/M2 chip, it is incompatible with AWS Lambda, and you will get "exec format error"

 Contents of the project are as follows: